aidx-lab/aidx-lab.github.io/docs/index.md

 ---

 <br/><br/>
->  “Autonomously learning AI as the core principle for dextrous robotic manipulation.”
+>  “Autonomously learning AI is the core principle for dextrous robotic manipulation.”
 ---